Grade 2 (7/8s)

 The classroom community becomes a launching pad for learning about our society and the world we are creating.

-Middle School students’ exploration of community continues in the 7/8s year.
+Middle School students’ exploration of community continues in the 7/8s year (grade 2) as they continue through elementary school.
 The social studies core curriculum focuses on the Hudson River.
 Students observe the river firsthand during field trips.
 They do research using books, photos, maps, and interviews with people who use and work on the river.
 They work together to build a model of the river from its source to its mouth, including natural and man-made features.

 After studying the river as it is today, students go back in time to study the Lenape people who lived along the Hudson 500 to 600 years ago.
 They apply what they know about the river to begin to understand the interdependence between people and their environment.
 Through historical fiction, field trips, Lenape tales, illustrations, photographs, and some research, students learn about the Lenape people’s daily life, society, and beliefs and ceremonies.
 Students rebuild their Hudson River model to depict life along the river before the arrival of the Europeans.